 Outdoor running now has support for rolling mile paces, so you can see your progress from your previous to current running pace.
 There's also a custom pace alert, which will let you know when you're above or below the pace you set.
 There's cadence support too, so you can see your steps per minute, which is available for indoor runs and both outdoor and indoor walks.

 Kevin Lynch, Apple's vice president of technology, said one of the most popular parts of the Activity app is sharing.
-So Apple is doubling down with competitions.
-You can challenge any of your activity-sharing friends to a seven day competition.
+So Apple is doubling down with competitions: you can now challenge any of your activity-sharing friends to a seven day competition.
 You get a point for each ring you close, and you'll be able to check your progress between you and your friend every day.
 At the end, the winner gets an award.

 The new Walkie Talkie app is exactly as it sounds.
-You'll be able to choose a person you want to use Walkie Talkie with, which will send them a request.
+You can choose a person you want to use Walkie Talkie with, which will send them a request.
 If they accept, you'll be able to talk to them at any time.
 It's clear this feature is best for the closest people in your life, like your immediate family.

 Before a voice comes through on your Watch, you'll get some haptic feedback and hear that familiar walkie talkie beep.
 Then your buddy's voice will pop through the Apple Watch's speaker, ready to talk to or annoy you.
-It'll be available on every Apple Watch supporting watchOS 5 (so all save for the original) and will work over both cellular and Wi-Fi.
+It's available on every Apple Watch supporting watchOS 5 (so all save for the original) and works over both cellular and Wi-Fi.

-Oh, and if you've ever been annoyed that your friend sent you a web link in Messages and all you got was a prompt to open your iPhone, you'll be happy: WebKit is getting watchOS integration, so you'll be able to actually see that linked content on your wrist.
+Oh, and if you've ever been annoyed that your friend sent you a web link in Messages and all you got was a prompt to open your iPhone, you'll be happy: WebKit has got watchOS integration, so you'll be able to actually see that linked content on your wrist.
 You won't be able to see full websites, but for menus and articles it's good enough.

 watchOS 5: Siri

-Apple has made several improvements to Siri, and most of them are in the Siri watch face, which has become one of our favourites.
+Apple has made several improvements to Siri, and most of them are in the Siri watch face, which has become a Wareable favourite.
 Using machine learning, Siri will now be able to serve up more information based on what you're doing.

-Speaking of Siri, say goodbye to "Hey Siri" on the wrist.
-Lynch said the call phrase was essentially redundant as people needed to raise their wrists, say "Hey Siri" and then give their request.
-So now you'll just need to raise your wrist and say your piece.
+Third-party apps can now be integrated into the Siri watch face too, so you'll be able to see your Nike+ Run Club runs or Citymapper routes when you need them.
+And speaking of Siri, say goodbye to "Hey Siri" on the wrist.
+Apple said the call phrase was essentially redundant as people needed to raise their wrists, say "Hey Siri" and then give their request.
+So now you just need to raise your wrist and say your piece.
+It works much faster.

-Plus, developers are getting new tools for background audio.
-Music, audiobooks and meditation sessions from apps like Pandora, Audible and more will be able to be synced for offline playback without an iPhone nearby.
+For example, developers have new tools for background audio, which means music, audiobooks and meditation sessions from apps like Pandora, Audible and more will be able to be synced for offline playback without an iPhone nearby.
 It's a small but important step in making the Apple Watch more independent and less reliant on the iPhone.
 If only there was a Spotify app to take advantage of this.

-Apple is also using the Apple Watch to get into the Student ID game.
-You can now add Student ID cards to Wallet, and you'll be able to gain access to places like dorms and libraries, or even pay for things like snacks.
+Another neat feature for students in watchOS 5 is the ability to add Student ID cards to your Apple Wallet, and you'll be able to gain access to places like dorms and libraries, or even pay for things like snacks.
 The program is rolling out at Duke, University of Alabama and University of Oklahoma this fall, while Johns Hopkins, Santa Clara University and Temple University will get access next year.

 Hot smartwatch deals